CCALI/a2jdat/README.md

 5.)
 Install wkhtmltopdf
 WKHTMLTOPDF is the engine used to transform interview data into PDF from an intermediate HTML file.
-Download the latest stable version from https://wkhtmltopdf.org/downloads.html and install it in the VM. *Make a note of the install path*.
+Download the latest stable version from https://wkhtmltopdf.org/downloads.html and install it in the environment. *Make a note of the install path*.

 6.)
 Install node process manager
 The node process manager handles automatic restarts, memory mangement, monitoring, and error logging.